 In a longer sample from 1919 to 2008, Krishnamurthy and Vissing-Jorgensen (2012) find that Aaa-Treasury spread is negatively related to the debt-to-GDP ratio in a level regression.
 As seen in Table 6, the result is not significant in the sample of 1973-2014 when GZ spread is available.
 One reason could be sub-sample stability.
 Another possible reason is that credit risk premium and liquidity premium offset each other.
 In fact, different yield spreads capture the two sources of premium with different weights.
 On one hand, Longstaff et al. (2005) document that the majority of long-term bond spreads are due to credit risks.
-On the other hand, some spreads capture mostly liquidity premium and have few default risks.
-These include spreads between general collateral repo rate, certificate of deposits rate, AA commercial paper rate, federal funds rate and T-bill rate (Drechsler et al., 2014; Nagel, 2014).
-Therefore, we could roughly categorize yield spreads into two groups: credit spreads (GZ, Aaa-Treasury, Aa-Treasury, A-Treasury, Baa-Treasury) and liquidity spreads (Repo-Bill, CD-Bill, Paper-Bill, FFR-Bill).
+On the other hand, some spreads in money market capture mostly liquidity premium and a priori have few default risks.
+These include spreads between general collateral reportate, certificate of deposits rate, AA commercial paper rate, federal funds rate and T-bill rate (Drechsler et al., 2014; Nagel, 2014).
+Therefore, we could roughly categorize yield spreads into two groups: credit spreads (GZ, Aaa-Treasury, Aa-Treasury, A-Treasury, Baa-Treasury) are mainly in corporate bond market and liquidity spreads (Repo-Bill, CD-Bill, Paper-Bill, FFR-Bill) are in money market.
 These two categories are not only economically motivated but also empirically grounded.
 After a factor analysis, I find that each group of spreads has a single factor structure.
 The first principal component of the spreads within each group explains more than 80% of the variations.
 However, the two common factors have a low correlation of 0.15.
 The factor analysis shows that the time-varying liquidity premium and credit premium are different phenomena.